Soumyabrata/Soumyabrata.github.io/theia.md

 <div class="col-xs-2">
 <img class="people-pic" src="{{ "/images/theia/Aaditya-Sharma-120.png" | prepend:site.baseurl }}">
 <div class="people-name">
-<b>Aaditya Sharma</b> is a B.Tech student in Computer Science and Engineering at Punjab Engineering College, Chandigarh, India, graduating in 2026.
+<a hef="https://www.linkedin.com/in/aaditya-sharma-255133257/"><b>Aaditya Sharma</b></a> is a B.Tech student in Computer Science and Engineering at Punjab Engineering College, Chandigarh, India, graduating in 2026.
 His research interests lie in machine learning, with a focus on understanding model behaviour, interpretability, and improving reliability in non-stationary and data-scarce environments.
 He is currently a research intern at the THEIA Lab, University College Dublin, where he works on analysing representation dynamics in vision-language models for remote sensing.
 </div>
 </div>